 - Attending Governing Body Meetings where pupil exclusions are considered.

-- Supporting and advising parents where pupils on school rolls are not receiving appropriate education.
+- Advice and guidance to parents where pupils on school rolls are not receiving appropriate education due to medical or other needs.

 Related Documents and Links: